atimpone/aws-foundation-journey/1-dev-environments/2-6-initial-aws-platform-monitoring.md

 ### 3. Access CloudWatch

+Amazon CloudWatch monitors your Amazon Web Services (AWS) resources and the applications you run on AWS in real time.
+You can use CloudWatch to collect and track metrics, which are variables you can measure for your resources and applications.
+The CloudWatch home page automatically displays metrics about every AWS service you use.
+You can additionally create custom dashboards to display metrics about your custom applications, and display custom collections of metrics that you choose.

+1. Open the CloudWatch console at https://console.aws.amazon.com/cloudwatch/
+2. Notice that you can use the navigation bar to change the region to the region where you have your AWS resources.
+As you build out your environment, take note of the regions you use and be sure to leverage CloudWatch to monitor the resourcesk in each.

+At this stage without any workloads deployed, your CloudWatch data will be sparse.
+Once you are ready to configure monitoring, follow the [Getting Started with Amazon CloudWatch](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/GettingStarted.html) guidance.

 ### 4. Security Checklist Validation

 Finally, once you have deployed resources in your account, a good checklist to review for security best practices can be found in the [AWS Security Checklist (PDF)](https://d1.awsstatic.com/whitepapers/Security/AWS_Security_Checklist.pdf).
 Become familiar with the checklist items and periodically review your account against it's guidelines.

 ## Monitor and Manage Resource Configuration State

-As resources are deployed in your account, managing the growing inventory of resources and ensuring that they are deployed consistently and maintained consistently can become a challenge. **[AWS Config](https://docs.aws.amazon.com/config/latest/developerguide/WhatIsConfig.html)** is a Management and Governance tool available to help you with:
+As resources are deployed in your account, managing the growing inventory of resources and ensuring that they are deployed consistently and maintained consistently can become a challenge.
+[AWS Config](https://docs.aws.amazon.com/config/latest/developerguide/WhatIsConfig.html) is a Management and Governance tool available to help you with:

 * Resource Administration and Governance
 * Auditing and Compliance